DaiseyCode/lmwrapper/README.md

 Some key features currently include local caching of responses, and super simple use of the OpenAI batching API which can save 50% on costs.

-`lmwrapper` is lightweight and can serve as a flexible stand-in for the OpenAI API when building or researching such techniques.
+`lmwrapper` is lightweight and can serve as a flexible stand-in for the OpenAI API.

 ## Installation